Fact file - 2018 entry

 In this year-long module you’ll be introduced to solid state physics.
 You’ll explore the topics of bonding, crystal structures, band theory, semi-conductors, phonons and magnetism among others.
 You’ll apply theoretical ideas to the quantitative analysis of physical situations.
 You’ll have two hours per week of lectures, plus five 90 minute workshops throughout the year.

-In this module you'll carry out a project drawn from one of several areas of physics, the project will be theoretical or computational in nature.
-You'll work in pairs and have regular meetings with a staff supervisor to advise on the project and monitor your progress.
+In this module you'll carry out a project drawn from an area of physics or mathematics.
+The project will be theoretical or computational in nature.
+You'll work either singly or in pairs and have regular meetings with a staff supervisor to advise on the project and monitor your progress.

 In this module you’ll have an introduction to Einstein’s theory of general and special relativity.
 The relativistic laws of mechanics will be described within a unified framework of space and time.
 You’ll learn how to compare other theories against this work and you’ll be able to explain new phenomena which occur in relativity.
 You’ll have four hours of lectures per week studying this module.